-The town’s “Black Church” is claimed to be the largest gothic style church in Southeastern Europe.
+The town’s “Black Church” is claimed to be the largest Gothic-style church in Southeastern Europe.
 Moreover, it is the largest Gothic church between Wien and Istanbul, not only in southeastern Europe.
 The name “Brassó” first appeared in King Béla IV’s document in 1252.
-The Mongols put it on fire in 1285: remember, it was the second Mongolian invasion against Hungary and it was easily repelled.
+The Mongols put it on fire in 1285: remember, it was the second Mongolian invasion against Hungary but this time, it was easily repelled.

 During the Dual Kingship, Szapolyai had to pretend an alliance with the Ottomans so as to keep Eastern Hungary which later became the Transylvanian Principality.
 Sultan Suleiman even appointed Gritti, the illegitimate son of the Venetian Doge as the Governor of Hungary on his behalf.
 The infamous Ludovico Gritti wanted to gain bigger influence than Szapolyai had and he was waiting with 7,000 Ottoman troops at Brassó to receive the nobles of Transylvania in order to make them pay tribute to the Sultan.
 However, he went too far.
 Szapolyai was able to get rid of him soon.
-Later, the renegade Gritti was slain by these very nobles when he had fallen out of the Sultan’s grace.)
+Later, the renegade Gritti was slain by the Transylvanian nobles when he had fallen out of the Sultan’s grace.

 Around 1580 the town had 8,000 inhabitants.
 Voivode Michael took Brassó in 1599.
-The cruel Székely Mózes was slain by Voivode Radu Serban in 1603 near Brassó, too.
+Prince Székely Mózes was slain by Voivode Radu Serban in 1603 near Brassó, too.
 You can read more details about this part of the history here: